 This "how-to-connect" documentation will explain the

-initial configuration of an example connection from Jira to a SharePoint Online List in Office 365.
+initial configuration of an example integration of Jira (Atlassian) and a SharePoint Online List in Microsoft Office 365.
 We will be

 synchronizing data stored in Jira.

 This guide presupposes that you have installed the

 Layer2 Cloud Connector and that you are familiar with its basic functionality.
 The Layer2 Cloud Connector User Documentation will provide you with all

 The data provider for Jira Integration is included in the ShareWare and Enterprise Editions of Layer2 Cloud Connector.
 The ShareWare Edition is limited to synchronize 25 items.

 2. Configuring the Layer2 Cloud Connector